Cheating scandal shocks ski jumping, topples Olympic champions and shakes Norway's lofty reputation

 What is the investigation about?

-FIS investigators are now likely to want to closely inspect all the Norwegian team suits, in men's and women's ski jumping and Nordic combined, at the world championships.
+FIS investigators now have seized all Norwegian suits used in men's and women's ski jumping and Nordic combined at the world championships.

 Lindvik's gold medal in normal hill is sure to be looked at, though it is unclear how far back an investigation could reach for results at World Cup events this season or beyond to previous seasons.
 Lindvik was Olympic champion in large hill at the 2022 Beijing Winter Games.